ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Establishing a Transport-Capable HTTP/3 Connection

-In order to indicate support for Http3Transport, both the client and server MUST send an empty `http3_transport_support` transport parameter.
-Endpoints MUST NOT use any Http3Transport-related functionality unless the parameter has been negotiated.
-The negotiation is done through a QUIC transport parameter instead of an HTTP/3-level setting as it allows the server to customize the transport parameters it intends to send based on whether the client has indicated support for Http3Transport.
+In order to indicate support for WebTransport, both the client and server MUST send an empty `http3_transport_support` transport parameter.
+Endpoints MUST NOT use any WebTransport-related functionality unless the parameter has been negotiated.
+The negotiation is done through a QUIC transport parameter instead of an HTTP/3-level setting as it allows the server to customize the transport parameters it intends to send based on whether the client has indicated support for WebTransport.

 If `http3_transport_support` is negotiated, support for the QUIC DATAGRAM extension MUST be negotiated.
 The `initial_max_bidi_streams` MUST be greater